 Although students are advised by the Division Director each semester regarding curriculum and clinical training, mentors should be aware of all aspects of the students' training.
 Mentors should meet with students regularly to see that research efforts are coordinated with divisional and departmental deadlines and requirements, and if appropriate, clinical training.
-Students have responsibilities in addition to their research, and mentors should work with their students to make the process proceed smoothly.
+Students have responsibilities in addition to their research, and mentors should work with their students to make the process smooth.

 The "Graduate Student Research Evaluation Form" provides important feedback to the student and is to be filled out by the student and mentor each semester.
-Also each semester, the student should fill out the "Research Supervisor Feedback Form" to provide their mentor with constructive feedback.
+Also each year, the PGSO ombudsperson administers the "Research Supervisor Feedback Form" to provide mentor with constructive feedback.